-Dr. Ulu started this free medical mission formally in 2004 by opening an already standing dilapidated community health center that was devoid of staff, medications or
+Dr. Ulu started this free medical mission formally in 2004 by opening an already standing debilitated community health center that was devoid of staff, medications or

 equipment.
 He subsequently provided what was lacking.
 Many patients availed themselves of this free medical service, especially women, and it was an astounding success.
 There were patients who had